-As we have currently closed our buildings for public worship and meetings, please join us on YouTube or Zoom for Worship on Sunday morning.
-Barring technical difficulties, the weekly service should be available any time after 10 am ET.
-We are now offering spoken Morning Prayer on Sundays outside in the Memorial Garden at 8 am, weather permitting.
+We are slowly re-gathering in our sacred spaces for public worship, but most meetings are taking place online.
+Please join us on YouTube or Zoom for Worship on Sunday morning at 10 am ET.
+Our 8 am service has been meeting in the Memorial Garden when weather allows.
 The Thursday noon service is also being offered via Zoom.
 Eucharist is not being offered during the COVID-19 pandemic.

 Worship in the Anglican tradition stands at the heart of who we are and what we do at Trinity.
 It is the primary act by which we, either privately or in a community, pay the divine honor that is due to God.
 We hope you’ll consider worshipping with us!
 Visitors are always welcome, and invited to sing, pray, and receive the sacrament.
 The Lord’s Table is open to all baptized Christians without exception.